ngakay/Childrens-Number-Scanner-Game/README.md

 Childrens-Number-Scanner-Game
 =============================

-Game about statistical thinking created as part of a research project in the Early Childhood Cognition Lab at MIT.
+Game about statistical thinking created as part of a research project in the Early Childhood Cognition Lab at MIT in Spring 2014.